 Managing Virtual Teams

-Because of this, businesses are increasingly relying on virtual teams to get their jobs or projects done.
+As a result, there has been enormous growth in the number of organizations relying on virtual teams to get their jobs or projects done.

 Like any conventional team, a virtual team consists of a group of people who interact to complete interdependent tasks and work towards a common goal.
 But instead of working in the same office, the team members work in different places, often at home, and in different time zones.
 And they may never meet their co-workers face-to-face.